stolostron/rhacm-docs/about/quick_start.md

 3. With a supported version of OpenShift Container Platform installed and running on your hub cluster, you can proceed with [Installing while connected online](../install/install_connected.md).

-After installation, review the [Web console](../console/console_intro.md) guide to learn how to access your console and what features are available in the console. <!--broken link, not sure why. the syntax is correct-->
+After installation, review the [Web console](../console/console_intro.md) guide to learn how to access your console and what features are available in the console.

 ## Manage clusters